Back to guides

 | Physiotherapist | 20,000 TL | €3,500 | €3,200 | 38,000 SEK |

-Figures are approximate averages and vary by experience, location and specialisation.
+Figures are approximate averages and vary with experience, location and specialisation.

 Cost of living in context

-A higher salary on paper isn't always more take-home money.
+A higher salary on paper doesn't always mean more money in your pocket.
 Here's how average monthly costs and tax burden compare across the same four countries.

 |---|---|---|---|